ShenaniganDApp/docs/docs/contribution.md

 ### Developers 💻️
 The anchor of this whole operation.
 Without any code, Shenanigan is just a hollow shell.
 First, head over to the [github](http://github.com/shenanigandapp) and fork the monorepo.
-Each repository's README contains specific collaboration requirements, so follow the instructions.
+Get the code you want to work on to compile by following the READMEs.
+Then, read our [Contributing Guidelines](https://github.com/ShenaniganDApp/shenanigan-monorepo/blob/master/Contributing.md) to understand how we structure our repos.

 **[_note_]()**  We are still in heavy alpha development and lots is changing around Shenanigan.
 So, please ask around in the discord if you're interested.
-We can set up bounties and accommodate you personally for the time being.
+We can accommodate you personally for the time being if any issues arise.